- Maintenance of the HVAC System Doesn’t Have to be Difficult

 What is a Heat Pump

-The air conditioning condenser unit, aka the heat pump, is the large box typically found on the exterior side of the home.
+The cool air conditioning condenser unit, aka the heat pump, is the large box typically found on the exterior side of the home.
 A heat pump works by essentially pushing, or “PUMPing”, heat from the interior of the structure to the exterior.

 This process collects and transfers heat from the air that has built up in the ac system, directing it from inside the home to outside the home.
 Within the package are coils of pipelines that are surrounded by thousands of metal “fins” that allow the coils extra area for heat exchange.